rahlk/FDS/README.md

-# Foundations-Data-Science
-CSC 591: Foundations of Data Science
+# CSC 591: Foundations of Data Science